llazzaro/chem-fingerprints/docs/using-tools.rst

 ==================================================

-In this section you'll learn how to create a fingerprint file from an SD file which contains pre-computed CACTVS.
+In this section you'll learn how to create a fingerprint file from an SD file which contains pre-computed CACTVS fingerprints.
 You do not need a chemistry toolkit for this section.

 `PubChem <http://pubchem.ncbi.nlm.nih.gov/>`_ is a great resource of publically available chemistry information.
 The data is available